Point modules over the universal enveloping algebras of color Lie algebras: -Heisenberg normal elements

-\end{enumerate} \end{ex} We will show some basic properties about a $q'$-Heisenberg normal element.
+\end{enumerate} \end{ex} We will show some basic properties of a $q'$-Heisenberg normal element.
 First, we recall a basic property of a normal element. \begin{lem} Let $A$ be a $\bbZ$-graded $k$-algebra, $g$ a regular homogeneous normal element of $A$ with degree $n \geq 1$, and $A^{[n]}$ the $n$-th quasi-Veronese algebra of $A$.
-Suppose that $\bfg$ is the element of $A^{[n]}$ defined as
+Suppose that $\bfg$ is the element of $A^{[n]}$ defined as the following equality\textup{:}